Tango Dancing and Love in Argentina

 There are many websites dedicated entirely to tango events in Buenos Aires and around the world, and Lonely Planet even has a listing of popular tango locations.

-If you’re starting from scratch, you’ll need at least a handful of classes before you’ll feel ready to strut your stuff in public.
-Here is a list of tango teachers who can help you get to that point.
+If you’re starting from scratch, you’ll need at least a handful of tango classes before you’ll feel ready to strut your stuff in public.

 Safety for Women in Buenos Aires